Cheyenne L. Campbell

-Following the siren’s song down the mine, Luma crosses over to Eidolia, the creature’s realm, where he ditches her.
-Despite achieving sovereignty of her head, Luma’s quest for normal looks hopeless when she learns that the wall between realms has been sealed for decades—and somehow, still is.
+Following the siren’s song down the mine, Luma crosses over to his homeland, Eidolia—a parallel Earth—where he maroons her.
+Despite achieving sovereignty of her head, Luma’s quest for normal looks hopeless when she learns that the wall between realms has been sealed for decades, and somehow, still is.

-While she marvels at the rainbow of Eidols who once frequented and inspired the humanlands, their iron-poor realm battles an iron-hungry enemy.
+While she marvels at the rainbow of Eidols who once frequented the humanlands and inspired its folklore, their iron-poor realm battles an iron-hungry enemy.
 Luma may be key to reopening the wall, but her blood makes her a target, a threat, and apparently, an omen of ruin.

-Aided by a cockatrice whose family is trapped in the humanlands, Luma’s determined to find and confront the siren responsible for branding her a pariah in not one but two realms.
+Aided by a capricious but cunning cockatrice whose family is trapped in the humanlands, Luma is determined to find and confront the siren responsible for branding her a pariah in not one but two realms.
 But first she must prove to Eidolia that she’s no death knell come to trigger their extinction.